codesharedot/dex-price/README.md

-# oneroot-network price
+# insolar price

-Gets the oneroot-network price with Python (from JSON).
+Gets the insolar price with Python (from JSON).

 https://pythonbasics.org